Education and Student Experience Division Confidentiality Statement

 Managing significant welfare concerns and emergencies

 - At registration, students can choose to 'opt-in' so that we can contact your nominated emergency contact in the event of a significant concern about your welfare.
-This is the Student Emergency Contact Procedure.
+This is the Student Emergency Contact Procedure (PDF, 100kB).
 Regardless of whether you have opted-in, as part of the Student Agreement we can contact your emergency contact in the event of an emergency.

 - If a member of staff takes the view that a student is at risk of harming themselves or others, they are obliged under their duty of care to override confidentiality.
 This may mean that we cannot discuss our intention to share information with you before doing so.